When is it OK to take a newborn to public places? What about letting other people near my baby? I'm worried about infections.

 Some doctors prefer for parents to wait until their baby is a few months old before going to crowded public places (like malls, movie theaters, and airplanes).
 But there are no set rules about how long to wait before taking a newborn out into the world or when to let people near the baby.

-There are no hard and fast medical rules about how long to wait before taking a newborn out into the world or letting outsiders near the baby.
-In fact, if it's not too hot or cold out, you should feel free to take your baby outside whenever you feel up to it — you both would both probably enjoy a stroll outside and some fresh air!
+In fact, if the weather is nice, you should feel free to take your baby outside whenever you feel up to it — you both would both probably enjoy a stroll outside and some fresh air!

 Your doctor may advise you to take extra precautions if your child was premature or has a condition that affects the immune system, like HIV.

 If you have any questions, talk with your doctor.